-Cinnamon Bey Beruwala was the second stop on my two week tour of Sri Lanka.
+Cinnamon Bey Beruwala was the second stop on my two-week tour of Sri Lanka last year.
 The location of this hotel is what makes it one of the best in the country, with spectacular views out over Beruwala Bay and the most stunning stretch of rugged coastline.
 The beaches here are home to some huge waves and must be a surfers paradise at certain times of the year.
 If you’re looking for a perfect beach holiday and wondering where to stay in Sri Lanka, this should be your first stop.

 There are two swimming pools, the main one situated next to the bar and restaurant and a more private one located next to the pool villa rooms which we had exclusive access to.
-On arrival we simply opened out balcony doors, stepped outside and jumped straight into the pool!
+On arrival, we simply opened our balcony doors, stepped outside and jumped straight into the pool!

 4. Galle Fort Hotel

 While I didn’t actually stay the night in Galle Fort Hotel, we did stop off here for lunch and given the welcome we received, I have no doubt that a stay here would be unforgettable.
 Management also gave us a tour of the property and I seriously started wishing that we had time to stay there.
 Think big four poster beds, a mini library full of interesting photo-books and details of Galles interesting history, and a room that looks like it belongs in a castle.